 Where available, the chart below also shows the male to female distribution among Adventist University of Health Sciences's faculty.

 Would you prefer a college that attracts students from all across the United States, or would you prefer a local college

 that primarily pulls students from within your home state?

 We've derived the geographic diversity of each school by looking at where matriculated undergraduates lived before they attended college.

 78% of the students attending Adventist University of Health Sciences come from within the state.
 The entire undergraduate body is split among 16 states (may include Washington D.C.), as shown in the chart below.
-This puts Adventist University of Health Sciences's level of geographic diversity on par with the national average, and gives it a nationwide geographic diversity ranking of #992.
+This puts Adventist University of Health Sciences's level of geographic diversity on par with the national average and gives it a national geographic diversity ranking of #992.

 Age Diversity on Campus

 Are you looking for a college where the student body represents a blend of different ages and generations, or would you prefer

 a college where most students are about your own age?

 Traditionally, undergraduate students range in age from 18 to 22.